0yzh/email-dev/README.md

 When you're ready to compile, run this command: `npm run build`

-This will generate a two new folders:
+This will generate two new folders:

 - `/stage` will contains the compiled nunjucks and LESS->CSS files.